South Ossetia war (1991–1992): Background

 During the collapse of the Soviet Union, the tensions began to grow between Georgians and Ossetians as Georgians pushed for independence from the Soviet Union, while Ossetians wanted to remain within the renewed federation.
 In 1989, around 98,000 people lived in South Ossetia.
 Of these, 66.61% were Ossetian and 29.44% Georgian.
 Another 99,000 Ossetians lived throughout the rest of Georgia.
 The South Ossetian Popular Front (Ademon Nykhas) was created in 1988, a first Ossetian nationalist organization in the region which called for separation from Georgia.
 On 10 November 1989, the local South Ossetian authorities made a decision to transform South Ossetia into an "autonomous republic".
 This decision was revoked by the Georgian Supreme Soviet.
 On 23 November 1989, Georgians led by dissident Zviad Gamsakhurdia planned to organize a rally against what they saw as growing separatist tendencies of South Ossetian authorities in Tskhinvali, the capital of South Ossetia.
 South Ossetians prevented this by blocking the road.
 Violent clashes broke out resulting in several people being wounded.
+The Kremlin encouraged Ossetian separatism to undermine stability in Georgia and weaken its national independence movement.
+South Ossetia's territory cuts through historically Georgian lands.
+Its separation would wreak havoc on Georgia's territorial integrity, communications, and economy.

 To counter pro-independence movements in the constituent Soviet republics, the Soviet government under Mikhail Gorbachev adopted a policy of supporting separatist entities within these republics to pressure them to remain in the Soviet Union.
 In April 1990, a law on the 'Delimitation of Powers' was passed by the USSR Supreme Soviet, which equalized rights of autonomies with those of the union republics.
 This meant that they could participate in negotiating New Union Treaty, which many union republics rejected.
 Gorbachev warned Georgia that if it tried to leave the "brotherly union", it would face problems in the regions on its own territory.
-An anti-Georgian sentiment began to grow in South Ossetia and Abkhazia with clandestine and open support from Moscow.
+Anti-Georgian sentiment began to grow in South Ossetia and Abkhazia with clandestine and open support from Moscow.
 The Ossetian and also Abkhaz separatists began to voice demands against Georgia, and received the arms and financial assistance from the Kremlin.